 - Network with like-mind people.

 My ideal day is not over extravagant.
 What it does give is time freedom.
 Freedom to live each day around a schedule of my making.
-Most days naturally includes work.
+Most days naturally include work.
 Work is an income-producing activity.
-My current income comes from being employed as a shift worker, a carer.
-My ideal day income comes from blogging, Pinterest services and coaching.
+My current income comes from being employed as a care manager.
+My ideal day income comes from a hybrid of activities, care manager, blogging, printables and coaching.

 Visualize your ideal day every day, for it is good for your future.
 Read more here.

-Every day as you take action towards your ideal day, your ideal day gets closer.
+As you act toward your ideal day, your ideal day gets closer.

-Share in comments a little about your ideal day.
+Share in the comments a little about your ideal day.